|

 Edited by Stephen Skinner

-This book has been totally re-set, re-formatted and updated, incorporating corrections from the original notes of Meric Casaubon, Elias Ashmole and William Shippen, with reference to the original manuscript written by Dee.
+This book incorporates almost 5000 corrections from the original notes of Meric Casaubon, Elias Ashmole and William Shippen, checked against the original manuscripts written by Dee (not against blurry microfilms with missing marginal gaps).
 Sections which were originally missing from Casaubon's edition have been added.
-Angels, spirits, people, places, dates and times have been fully footnoted, and many of Casaubon's errors corrected.
-The reader will find this a much more accessible entrance to the world of Dr Dee's conferences with angels and spirits, and a welcome improvement.
+Angels, spirits, people, places, dates and times have been fully footnoted, and Casaubon's errors corrected.
+The reader will find this a much more accessible entrance to the world of Dr Dee's conferences with angels and spirits, and a welcome improvement on every edition so far published.

 CLOTH EDITION